Computer History - 2016

 On October 20, 2016, Otto and Budweiser completed the world's first shipment by a self-driving truck.

 At approximately 7:00 am ET on October 21, 2016 Dyn began experiencing a DDoS attack.
-The attack was a highly distributed attack involving 10s of millions of IP addresses and affected companies such as Twitter, SoundCloud, Spotify, Netflix, Reddit, Disqus, PayPal, Etsy, Github, Time, PlayStation, and more.
+The attack was highly distributed, involving tens of millions of IP addresses.
+Affected companies include Twitter, SoundCloud, Spotify, Netflix, Reddit, Disqus, PayPal, Etsy, Github, Time, and Sony.

 New computer products and services introduced in 2016